datavaluepeople/dvp-landing-static/README.md

 # datavaluepeople landing website

-This repo is based of https://github.com/gatsbyjs/gatsby-starter-blog.
+This repo contains the code for the datavaluepeople landing page.
+It is based of https://github.com/gatsbyjs/gatsby-starter-blog.

 ## Local Dev environment
 Install node version manager: see https://www.gatsbyjs.org/tutorial/part-zero/.